jeremymiller00/kb/README.md

 ## To Do
 * reset understanding and scope with cli
-* map out the app
+* map out the api
+* fix fast api errors
+* log fastapi outputs to logfiles, not just console
 * Fix obsidian note titles, not dashes or underscore
 * Tests
 * Add safety feature for deletes